— Topics —

 1. Each person has the ability to maintain their present condition

-2. What makes the difference of each person’s base weight value?
+2. What makes the difference of each person’s 'set-point' for body weight?

 1. Each person has the ability to maintain their present condition